munificent/craftinginterpreters/book/parsing-expressions.md

 For example, some languages have a unary `+` operator, like `+123`, but Lox does not.
-Instead of getting confused when the parser stumbles onto a `+` at the beginning of an expression, we could extend the unary rule to allow it:
+Instead of getting confused when the parser stumbles onto a `+` at the beginning of an expression, we could extend the unary rule to allow it.

 ```ebnf
 unary          → ( "!" | "-" | "+" ) unary